AshleyByeUK/tictactoe-java-graphical/README.md

 ## Introduction

 A game of TicTacToe that can be played in the console.
 Features include Human vs Human, Human vs Computer and Computer vs Computer game play.
-The computer player can currently only be configured for easy difficulty.
+The computer player can be configured for easy and hard difficulties.

 ![Game Play Screenshot](images/screenshot.png)